kno2502/amazon-associates-link-builder/readme.txt

 == Changelog ==

+= 1.4.13 - November 10, 2017 =
+* Fix: Tracking Ids section is not visible on settings page for few associates.
+* Fix: Save Changes button on settings page remains disabled for few associates.

 = 1.4.12 - October 31, 2017 =
 * **Revamped Settings Page:** Tracking IDs are now associated with Marketplaces in the new settings page.
 If you are upgrading from a previous version of the plugin, all existing tracking ids have been associated with your default marketplace.
 Please review and configure available marketplaces and tracking ids from the revamped settings page.
 * Add shortcode popup now respects available marketplaces and tracking id associations configured in the revamped settings page.